jonasherfort/simple-modern-uv/README.md

 > [`pixi`](https://github.com/prefix-dev/pixi) aligned with Rust gathered strength …

 Apologies for the digression.

-The point is that unfortunately, the accidents of history make it hard to learn best practices for setting up Python projects and dependencies.
+The point is that unfortunately, the accidents of history make it quite confusing to learn best practices for setting up Python projects and dependencies.
-But it shouldn't have to be this confusing, especially since uv has now significantly simplified Python dev tooling.
+But it shouldn't have to be this difficult, especially since uv has now significantly simplified Python dev tooling.

 I think a good project template should be **3 Ms: minimalist, modern, and maintained**.